postmanlabs/labs-docs/src/pages/docs/sending-requests/visualizer.md

 ## Next steps

+Now that you've learned about visualizing responses in Postman, you can start creating visualizations of your own.

-You can experiment with visualizations using the collections [listed above](#try-it-out) as a starting point and tweak the code to get the results you need for your own data.
-For more on how Postman provides access to your response data inside scripts, check out the [Test Examples](/docs/writing-scripts/script-references/test-examples/).
+- As a starting point, experiment with visualizations using the collections listed in [Try it out](#try-it-out), then tweak the code to get the results you need for your own data.
+- For more information about how Postman provides access to your response data inside scripts, visit [Test examples](/docs/writing-scripts/script-references/test-examples/).